SandipkSah/MERN_exercise_tracker/README.md

-# simple exercise tracker using MERN stack
+simple exercise tracker using MERN stack hosted using netlify at https://mernexerciisetracker.netlify.app/